7. How do you build credibility with your customers?

 How well you deliver on your sales promise will build your reputation with your customer and his or her colleagues.

 Consider yourself successful if you learn in time that things are not going well.
-Credibility plays an important role, once the sale is in place, to help insure nothing goes wrong.
+Credibility plays an important role, once the sale is in place, to help ensure nothing goes wrong.
 After the sale, make sure it's not your last order with this customer.

-One of the best ways to gain credibility with a prospect is to promise to do something-and then do it.
+One of the best ways to gain credibility with a prospect is to promise to do something and then do it.